Poison Ivy Rash Expanding: Why It Happens and How to Stop It

 If new patches are appearing, the most likely cause is an ongoing urushiol source.
 Go through a complete decontamination process even if you think you already cleaned up:

 Strip and wash all clothing from the day of exposure.
 Include outer layers, socks, and shoes where possible.
-Wash shoes with a damp cloth and soap if they cannot go in the machine.
+Wash shoes with a damp cloth and soap if they cannot go in the washing machine.

 Rewash any skin that had direct contact with soap and water, paying attention to areas under jewelry, under watchbands, and under fingernails.